DevExpress/devextreme-documentation/concepts/05 UI Components/Pagination/05 Getting Started with Pagination/15 Implement Remote Pagination/10 Render Items.md

-The render function determines the start and end indexes of the visible cards array.
-Next, the array populates with image sources and alt strings.
+The render function determines the subset of cards to be displayed and populates the array with required images and alt strings.

 ---
 ##### jQuery